sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 ## Type Erasure

-System F-ω's type system serves its purpose during type checking, ensuring program correctness and enabling powerful abstractions.
+System Fω's type system serves its purpose during type checking, ensuring program correctness and enabling powerful abstractions.
 But as we discussed before types exist purely for compile-time verification and carry no computational content at runtime.
 The type erasure phase strips away all type information, leaving only the essential computational structure.

 ```rust
 #![enum!("system-f-omega/src/codegen/erase.rs", Erased)]